-From the above definitions, it follows that law is nothing but a mechanism of regulating the human conduct in society so that the harmonious co-operation of its members increases and thereby avoid the ruin by coordinating the divergent conflicting interests of individuals and of society which would, in its turn, enhance the potentialities and viability of the society as a whole.
+From the above definitions, it follows that law is nothing but a mechanism of regulating the human conduct in society so that the harmonious co-operation of its members increases.
+It thereby avoids the ruin by coordinating the divergent conflicting interests of individuals and of society which, in its turn, enhances the potentialities and viability of the society as a whole.
+The State, in order to maintain peace and order in society, formulates certain rules of conduct to be followed by people.
+These rules of conduct are called 'laws'.